mkonicek/coding-time/content/blog/hello-world/index.md

 The name "Coding time" goes back to my very first blog from a decade ago.
 It is inspired by the flow when you focus and everything else disappears.

 Setting up [Gatsby](https://www.gatsbyjs.com/) and migrating content from Medium was ridiculously easy thanks to a [great article](https://www.no.lol/2019-03-16-medium-to-gatsby/) by [Lauren Tan](https://twitter.com/sugarpirate_).
-Already going with the hype thanks to Gatsby I even threw in [Vercel](https://vercel.com/) which builds the blog after every commit and [serves the content from a CDN](https://vercel.com/docs/edge-network/caching).
+Already going with the hype thanks to Gatsby I even threw in [Vercel](https://vercel.com/).
+Vercel builds the blog after every commit and [serves the content from a CDN](https://vercel.com/docs/edge-network/caching).
 Soon I had the site up and running at [coding-time.vercel.app](https://coding-time.vercel.app).
 Apparently Vercel handles 4.5 billion requests a week.

 ![Not bad!](./not-bad.png)